Population projections on immigration and diversity for Canada and its regions

-The projections were produced using a microsimulation model that differs from the traditional cohort-component model, in that it uses microdata rather than aggregated data, which makes it possible to project a many individual characteristics.
+The projections were produced using a microsimulation model which differs from the traditional cohort-component model in that it uses microdata rather than aggregated data, allowing for the projection of a large number of individual characteristics.

-The starting point for the projections is the 2011 National Household Survey microdatabase, adjusted for census net undercoverage.
-This database includes more than seven million respondents, each with individual characteristics: age, sex, marital status, place of residence, generation status and year of immigration, place of birth, visible minority group, religion and mother tongue.
+The starting point for the projections is the 2016 Census micro-database, adjusted for census net undercoverage.
+This database includes more than 8.6 million respondents, each with their own characteristics: age, sex, marital status, place of residence, generation status and time elapsed since immigration, place of birth, racialized group, etc.

-As is also the case for the cohort-component model, the population at time T+1 results from changes to the population in the previous year.
+As is the case in a cohort-component model, the population at time T+1 in a microsimulation model results from changes to the population during the previous year.
 However, the changes occur at the individual level rather than at the aggregate level.
-In the model, an individual may change marital status, have a child, change place of residence, leave Canada or die, among other possibilities.
+In the model, an individual may change marital status, have a child, change place of residence, leave the country or die, among other possibilities.
 Also, new individuals are added over time, either through birth or immigration.

 For each person, the model calculates the probability that these events will occur based on the person's own characteristics.
-For example, the probability that a woman will have a child differs depending on whether she is married or single, belongs to a visible minority group, etc. Using a Monte Carlo process and based on the probabilities associated with each event, the model determines which event will occur first for each individual and calculates the amount of time that will elapse before it occurs.
-Each time an event occurs, the probabilities are recalculated to take account of the individual's new characteristics.
+For example, the probability that a woman will have a child differs depending on whether she is married or single, belongs to a racialized group, etc. Using a Monte Carlo process and based on the probabilities associated with each event, the model determines which event will occur first for each individual and calculates the amount of time that will elapse before it occurs.
+Each time an event occurs, the probabilities are recalculated to take into account the new characteristics of the individual.
 For example, the probability of changing place of residence declines after the birth of a child.
-The model moves individuals forward in this manner until 2036, unless they die or leave Canada in the meantime.
+The model moves individuals forward in this manner until 2041, unless they die or leave Canada in the meantime.

-The projection model also requires assumptions on each component of population growth (including differential behaviours) to be developed in advance.
-As a result, this projection exercise is based on three fertility assumptions, three immigration levels, three provincial and territorial distributions of immigrants upon arrival, two compositions of immigrants by country of birth, four internal migration assumptions, three assumptions each for mortality, emigration and net non-permanent residents, and two assumptions for intragenerational religious mobility.
-Twelve combinations of assumptions were then chosen to develop plausible scenarios of the evolution of the population, based on past trends.
+The projection model also requires assumptions on each component of population growth (including differential behaviours).
+As a result, this projection exercise is based on three fertility assumptions, three immigration levels, two provincial and territorial distributions of immigrants upon arrival, two compositions of immigrants by country of birth, five internal migration assumptions and three assumptions each for mortality, emigration and net non-permanent residents.
+Eleven combinations of assumptions were then chosen to develop scenarios of population change that are plausible in light of past trends.

 Various mechanisms are used to ensure the quality of these population projections.
-First, at the beginning of each cycle, the data sources and methods used to produce the projections are reviewed in depth; an independent scientific committee is consulted in this regard.
-The choice of assumptions and scenarios is also examined through consultations with federal departments or the Advisory Committee on Demographic Statistics and Studies.
-Lastly, the projection results undergo detailed validation, including comparative analyses of the estimated and projected transitions and of past and projected trends for the populations of interest, as well as a comparison with other series of population projections.
+First, at the beginning of each cycle, the data sources and methods used to produce the projections are reviewed in depth.
+The choice of assumptions and scenarios is examined through consultations with federal departments or the Advisory Committee on Demographic Statistics and Studies.
+Lastly, the projection results undergo detailed validation, including an analysis of the fit between estimated and projected transitions, a comparison with other sets of population projections and a comparative analysis of past and projected trends for the populations of interest.

 Revisions and seasonal adjustment